Originally published November 14, 2023. Updated August 2, 2025.

 Before we dig any further, let’s look at a few facts:

-• Online will planning is a tried and trusted technology, not a trend.
-And it’s not complicated: Once an individual signs up, they create a secure, password-protected log in, and then answer a series of attorney-generated questions.
+- Online will planning is a tried and trusted technology, not a trend.
+It’s not complicated: Once an individual signs up, they create a secure, password-protected log in, and then answer a series of attorney-generated questions.
 They gather important financial documents, type in their relevant information, and voila! … the system generates a will.
 At the moment, just 12 states accept a will in digital form.
 In all others, a will must be printed and signed to be legal.

-• Online will planners are designed for basic wills.
-They’re for the Average Jane or Joe; someone who has basic estate planning needs.
+- Online will planners are designed for basic wills.
 They’re perfect for someone with a small family, average assets, and a straightforward estate that will likely not be contested by survivors.

-• Online will planners are not designed for complicated estates.
-High-net-worth individuals, business owners, folks who wish to create joint wills, guardians who need property and asset management for special needs beneficiaries, owners of multiple properties or real estate in other states or countries, folks who need special estate tax advice, and essentially anyone who needs a legal document that goes beyond a basic will needs to hire an estate attorney.
-(Some do and some don’t and look what happens when they don’t!)
+- Online will planners are not designed for complicated estates.
+High-net-worth individuals, business owners, folks with special needs beneficiaries, property in multiple states, or anyone needing estate tax guidance should hire an estate attorney.
+(Some do, some don’t—and look what happens when they don’t!)

-• “I don’t need a will because I don’t have any kids.”
-About 70% of Americans still lack a valid estate plan, despite the overall increase in will-making during Covid!
+- About 70% of Americans still lack a valid estate plan, despite the Covid-era surge in will-making.
 (Here are some interesting statistics.)
-Among the most common excuses from the procrastinators are:

 Why Online Will Planners Make $ense